The theory of figures of Clairaut with focus on the gravitational rigidity modulus: inequalities and an improvement in the Darwin-Radau equation: Conclusion

 It has been a practice among researchers, as for instance Chandrasekhar, to use polytropes as a first approximation to more realistic stellar models.
-As discussed in Section \ref{polysec}, a polytrope is characterized by the polytropic index $n$ and two more parameters that can be the mass and the radius or the density at the center and the constant $K$.
+As discussed in Section \ref{polysec}, a polytrope is characterized by the polytropic index $n$ and by two more parameters that can be the mass and the radius or the density at the center and the constant $K$.
 It is remarkable that $n$ and $R_\Irm/R$ are in one-to-one correspondence and, as shown in Figure \ref{figpolr}, $n\approx \left(1-\frac{R_\Irm}{R}\right) 5$.
-The gravitational modulus of a polytrope, denoted as $\gm_P$, also depends only on the index $n$ and therefore is determined by the value of $R_\Irm/R$.
-Figure \ref{sum} shows that for the Earth, Jupiter and Neptune the value of $\gm_P/\gm_\Irm$ is an excellent approximation for $\gm_C/\gm_\Irm$, where $\gm_C$ is the value of $\gm$ obtained from the integration of Clairaut's equation.
-The same figure shows that $\gm_P/\gm_\Irm$ is a good approximation even for the observed values $\gm_{ob}/\gm_\Irm$ for most planets in the solar system \footnote{For the planets listed in Tables \ref{tab1} and \ref{tab2} the largest error of ($|\gm_P/\gm_{ob}-1|$) is for Mars, 9\% because Mars may not be in hydrostatic equilibrium, for the remaining planets the error is within 3\%.} with the small deviations being possibly explained by the existence of non-gravitational stresses, transient behavior, or higher order corrections in the small parameter $\Om^2R^3/(Gm)$, as argued in the second paragraph of Section \ref{computation}.
+The gravitational modulus of a polytrope, denoted as $\gm_P$, depends only on the index $n$ and therefore it is determined by the value of $R_\Irm/R$.
+For all planets in Figure \ref{ampl}, except for Saturn and Uranus, the value of $\gm_P/\gm_\Irm$ is a good approximation for $\gm_C/\gm_\Irm$, where $\gm_C$ is the value of $\gm$ obtained from the integration of Clairaut's equation.
+For Saturn the relative difference $|\gm_P-\gm_C|/\gm_P$ is $2.8\%$ and for Uranus $\gm_C$ was not computed.
+Figure \ref{ampl} also shows that $\gm_P/\gm_\Irm$ is a very good approximation even for the observed values $\gm_{ob}/\gm_\Irm$ \footnote{For the planets listed in Tables \ref{tab1} and \ref{tab2} the largest error of ($|\gm_P/\gm_{ob}-1|$) is for Mars, 8\%, because Mars may not be in hydrostatic equilibrium.
+For the remaining planets the error is within 1\%.} with the small deviations being possibly explained by the existence of non-gravitational stresses, transient behavior, or higher order corrections in the small parameter $\Om^2R^3/(Gm)$, as argued in the second paragraph of Section \ref{computation}.
 For the Sun, if $J_2$ is chosen as $0.2295\times 10^{-6}$\cite{inpop17a}, then $|\gm_P/\gm_{ob}-1|=25\%$; and if $J_2$ is chosen as $0.182\times 10^{-6}$ \cite{inpop08}, then $|\gm_P/\gm_{ob}-1|=1\%$ (see the vertical line in Figure \ref{sum} and the remark (l) in Section \ref{computation}).
 So within the range of different values of $J_2$ in the recent literature \cite{rozelot2011} the value of $\gm_P/\gm_\Irm$ is acceptable even for the Sun.
-These considerations lead me to the following: \begin{itemize} \item[] { \bf Practical rule for the estimation of $\gm$}: {\bf The mass $m$ and the moment of inertia $\Io$ of a large celestial body determine its inertial radius $R_\Irm=\sqrt{\frac{5\Io}{2m}}$ and its square inertial frequency $\gm_\Irm=(4/5)(Gm/R_\Irm^3)$.
+These considerations lead me to the following: \begin{itemize} \item[] { \it Practical rule for the estimation of $\gm$}: {\it The mass $m$ and the moment of inertia $\Io$ of a large celestial body determine its inertial radius $R_\Irm=\sqrt{\frac{5\Io}{2m}}$ and its square inertial frequency $\gm_\Irm=(4/5)(Gm/R_\Irm^3)$.
 If in addition the volumetric radius $R$ of the body is given, then the ratio $R_\Irm/R$ and the graph in Figure \ref{figpolr} determine the value of $\gm_P/\gm_{\Irm}$ for a polytrope.
-The gravitational modulus of rigidity $\gm$ of the body is approximately given by $\gm/\gm_\Irm\approx \gm_P/\gm_{\Irm}$.
+The gravitational modulus $\gm$ of the body is approximately given by $\gm/\gm_\Irm\approx \gm_P/\gm_{\Irm}$.
 If $R_\Irm/R>0.7$, what happens for the planets in the solar system, then $\gm/\gm_\Irm\approx \gm_P/\gm_{\Irm}\approx 1$.} \end{itemize}